Module Descriptors – Master of Science in Sustainable Design of the Built Environment

 Renewable and Sustainable Resources

-The module emphasises the links between sustainability, improved performance and resource management using renewable resources.
+The module emphasises the interconnections between sustainability, improved performance, and resource management through the use of renewable resources.
 The module addresses reuse, recycling, and renewal, exploring material, energy, and water consumption as well as waste throughout a building’s life cycle.
 The module also emphasizes a wide range of renewable energy technologies, their economics, and the influence of policy and regulation on promoting the implementations of such resources.

 Investigations in the Built Environment